PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 ## Tuning (Advanced)

-To get an overview of all parameters that are related to the ackermann rover module navigate to the _Rover Ackermann_ group in the _Parameters_ section of QGroundControl.
+To get an overview of all parameters that are related to the Ackermann rover module navigate to the _Rover Ackermann_ group in the _Parameters_ section of QGroundControl.

 ### General Parameters